 Photographers!
 Have you been searching for your next source of inspiration?
 Have you dreamed of an outlandishly remote journey to places where few humans have rarely ever set foot?
-The Kamchatka photo tour is one trip to capture it all against majestic landscapes, alive with colour.
+Our Kamchatka photography tours capture it all against majestic landscapes, alive with colour.

 Discover a land where you’re not just a camera-slinging tourist, but a real adventurer, trekking for days in a far-flung land in search of the one photo to rule them all.
 Embark on a mission to explore one of the most extreme environments on earth and let nature’s spectacle take centre stage and keep your shutter button working overtime.

-A vast peninsula off the far east of Siberia and part of the Pacific Rim of Fire, Kamchatka is one of the most volcanically active places on earth, second only to perhaps Iceland and Hawaii.
+A vast peninsula of the far east of Siberia, Russia and part of the Pacific Rim of Fire, Kamchatka is one of the most volcanically active places on earth, second only to perhaps Iceland and Hawaii.
 The Kamchatka Photo Tour heads north out of Kamchatka’s capital and into the heart of volcano country.

 The first leg of the journey will take you through traditional Siberian villages and offer sunrise opportunities for shooting panoramic vistas over one of Kamchatka’s most beautiful volcanic mountain chains, the colours of their snow-capped peaks changing as the day progresses.

 Next you’ll hike higher into the hills of this windswept wilderness for a photo session with six unusual but undeniably alluring Russian models, the giant volcanoes of Krestovsky (4,057m), Ushkovsky (3,903 m), Kluchevsky (4,750m), Kamen (4,579 m), Plosky Tolbachik (3,082 m) and Ostry Tolbachik (3,672m).